Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Related Work

 \fcircle[fill=deblue]{2pt}\textbf{ Neural Operators.} Neural operators, such as the Graph Neural Operator\cite{li2020neural} and Fourier Neural Operator\cite{li2020fourier}, excel at learning mappings in infinite-dimensional spaces, particularly by leveraging techniques like graph structures or transformations in Fourier space.
 The Fourier Neural Operator (FNO) and its variations, including the incremental, factorised, adaptive FNO, and FNO+\cite{zhao2022incremental, tran2021factorized, guibas2021adaptive} have shown exceptional performance in both speed and accuracy.
 Their key advantage lies in their ability to maintain discretisation invariance, which sets them apart in many applications.
 DeepONet\cite{lu2019deeponet} pioneered the nonlinear operator approximation using separate networks for inputs and query points, while extensions like MIONet handle multiple inputs\cite{jin2022mionet}.
 Challenges like irregular grids are being addressed through grid mapping and subdomain partitioning\cite{li2022irregular,wen2022u} though scalability for diverse inputs remains a key focus.

 \fcircle[fill=deblue]{2pt}\textbf{ Transfomers for PDEs.} The Transformer model\cite{vaswani2017attention} stands out due to its distinctive features, primarily its use of attention mechanisms to model the relationships among input elements.
 Initially, it was developed for NLP, and attention mechanisms have been adapted to PDEs, providing flexible and efficient mappings between function spaces.
+Recent theoretical work \cite{yun2019transformers} also establishes that transformers are universal approximators of sequence-to-sequence functions, capable of representing arbitrarily complex dependencies.
 Galerkin attention\cite{cao2021choose} introduced linear complexity to reduce computational costs, inspiring further developments like GNOT\cite{hao2023gnot} and OFormer\cite{li2022transformer}, which achieve state-of-the-art results.
 Additionally, graph-based Transformers have also been explored to capture complex interactions in irregular domains\cite{bryutkin2024hamlet}.

 \fcircle[fill=deblue]{2pt}\textbf{ State-Space Models for PDEs \& Comparison to Ours.} Initial studies on SSMs for PDEs, like MemNO\cite{buitrago2024benefits}, explored combining FNO with S4 but were restricted to low-resolution or noisy inputs.
 In contrast, we introduce the Mamba Neural Operator, which generalises the SSM framework to neural operators, making it compatible with any architecture, including Transformers.
 Our approach extends the theoretical foundations for broad applicability to any PDE family, highlighting Mamba’s effectiveness in diverse scenarios.
 At the time of our submission, the work of that\cite{hu2024state} proposed integrating state-space models into neural operators for dynamical systems.
 While related, our work differs significantly, their approach focuses on dynamical systems and tests only on ordinary differential equations (ODEs), whereas we target parametric partial differential equations (PDEs).
 Additionally, we provide a theoretical understanding showing that neural operator layers share a comparable structural framework with time-varying SSMs, demonstrating alignment between hidden space updates and the iterative process in neural operators.